-Figure 1.
+Figure 1: How many different action sequences can achieve the transformation?
 There is a huge variety of ways in which using your right hand, left hand, both hands, teeth, a pair of pliers, tweezers, etc., you could rearrange the objects on the left to the configuration on the right.
 To do this a robot would need forms of representation that: (a) can be derived from sensory input (even low-resolution noisy input, as here); (b) have sufficient definiteness to allow goals to be expressed; (c) allow representation of effective multi-step plans to achieve goals; (d) are sufficiently abstract to allow effective reasoning about future possibilities and impossibilities (e.g. grasping the saucer in the middle, using finger and thumb is impossible), without considering all the continuously variable configurations and processes; and (e) allow plans to be used to control actions (using visual servoing, not necessarily ballistically).
 An infant cannot do all this but a normal child will eventually develop the ability to do it and later the ability to describe ways to do it.
-Byrne & Russon (1998) show that some other species seem to have partly similar abilities.
+Byrne & Russon (Byrne & Russon, 1998) showed that some other species seem to have partly similar abilities.